Safe at Home Campaign

 Seniors Safe at Home

 Elderly households are among our most vulnerable.
-Senior citizens struggle with fixed incomes, diminishing resources, and isolation—which impair their ability to complete necessary home repairs.
+Senior citizens struggle with fixed incomes, diminishing resources, and health issues — which impair their ability to complete necessary home repairs.
 A typical social security income for a low-income senior is around $10,000 per year.

 Seniors Safe at Home sets out to make sure that no senior citizen has to wait for a critical home repair—while preserving a senior citizen’s assets and helping them age in place.
-Last year, Seniors Safe at Home helped 98 senior citizens with repairs and rehabs.
-Nearly 60 percent of the households we helped were home to seniors.
+Last year, Seniors Safe at Home helped 98 senior citizens with repairs and rehabs, or 53 percent of AHIP’s clients.

 Children Safe at Home